Predicting Stellar Rotation Periods Using XGBoost: Methods

 \subsection{Performance Assessment}

 The performance of the ML models built with the data sets described in \cref{sec:data-engineering} was assessed by quantifying the extent to which the predictions were close to the true values of the response for the set of observations.
-Given the regression nature of the problem in this project, we used six metrics to assess the predictive quality and the goodness of fit of the learners: \begin{enumerate*}[label=(\alph*), font=\itshape] \item the \textit{root mean squared error} (RMSE) and the \textit{mean absolute error} (MAE); \item an interval-based error or residual, $\epsilon_{\Delta, \delta}$; \item an interval-based ``accuracy'', $\text{acc}_\Delta$, calculated using the interval-based error; \item the mean of the absolute values of the residuals, $\mu_\text{err}$; and \item the adjusted coefficient of determination, $R^2_\text{adj}$. \end{enumerate*} The RMSE, the MAE, and $\epsilon_{\Delta, \delta}$ were used to measure the statistical dispersion, while $\text{acc}_\Delta$ and $R^2_\text{adj}$ were used to assess the predictive performance of the models.
+Given the regression nature of the problem in this project, we used six metrics to assess the predictive quality and the goodness of fit of the learners: \begin{enumerate*}[label=(\alph*), font=\itshape] \item the \textit{root mean squared error} (RMSE) and the \textit{mean absolute error} (MAE); \item an interval-based error or residual, $\epsilon_{\Delta, \delta}$; \item an interval-based ``accuracy'', $\text{acc}_\Delta$, calculated using the interval-based error; \item the mean of the absolute values of the residuals, $\mu_\text{err}$; and \item the adjusted coefficient of determination, $R^2_\text{adj}$. \end{enumerate*} Furthermore, the error bars associated with the predictions were estimated in accordance with the specifications outlined in \cref{sec:error-bars}.
+The RMSE, the MAE, and $\epsilon_{\Delta, \delta}$ were used to measure the statistical dispersion, while $\text{acc}_\Delta$ and $R^2_\text{adj}$ were used to assess the predictive performance of the models.
 The mean of the residuals, $\mu_\text{err}$, was used simultaneously as a measure of the dispersion and of the quality of the models, in the sense that we could infer from it how wrong the models were on average.

 During the learning phase, a model's performance was estimated using the $k$-fold cross-validation (CV), where a subset of observations was used to fit the model, and the remaining instances were used to assess its quality.
 This process was repeated several times, and the results were aggregated and summarised.